dnstwister/dnstwister/README.md

 ## [dnstwister.report](https://dnstwister.report)

-[dnstwister.report](https://dnstwister.report) grew out of this repository, but as of October 2019 the core code that runs [dnstwister.report](https://dnstwister.report) was forked from this __dnstwister__ repository into a private repository.
-This was done
+The SaaS offering [dnstwister.report](https://dnstwister.report) grew out of this repository, but as of October 2019 the core code that runs [dnstwister.report](https://dnstwister.report) was forked from this __dnstwister__ repository into a private repository.
+This was done to:
-to:

  * Clearly separate the code required to run a web-scale SaaS offering from that required to host your own __dnstwister__ instance - for instance email